hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 3. Enhancement: Amazon Kinesis Data Analytics
     - enhances the data with catalog stored in Amazon s3
     - computes counters from the ingestion stream of records
-    - triggers a AWS Lambda function to store real time counts in Amazon CloudWatch
+    - triggers an AWS Lambda function to store real-time counts in Amazon CloudWatch
 4. Visualization:
-    - Amazon CloudWatch allows visualization of custom near real-time metrics
+    - Amazon CloudWatch allows viewing of custom near real-time metrics
     - Amazon Quick Sights allows reporting on raw data stored in Amazon S3

 ![Architecture](resources/architecture.png)

-## Pre requisites
+## Prerequisites

-For this experiment you will need the following:
+For this experiment, you will need the following:

 - The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 - An AWS account.
-If you don’t have an AWS account, you can create a free account [here](https://portal.aws.amazon.com/billing/signup/iam).
+If you don't have an AWS account, you can create a free account [here](https://portal.aws.amazon.com/billing/signup/iam).
 - Node.js (>= 8.10).
 To install Node.js visit the [node.js](https://nodejs.org/en/) website.
-You can also a node version manager: [nvm](https://github.com/nvm-sh/nvm)
+You can also install the node version manager: [nvm](https://github.com/nvm-sh/nvm)
 - The [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) toolkit: `$> npm install -g aws-cdk`

 If this is the first time you deploy a CDK application in an AWS environment, you need to bootstrap it: `cdk bootstrap`.
 Please take a look at the bootstrap section of the [CDK workshop](https://cdkworkshop.com/20-typescript/20-create-project/500-deploy.html).

 ## Deployment of the experiment

-In order to deploy this experiment in your account, you have four actions to take:
+To deploy this experiment in your account, you have four actions to take:

 1. Download necessary data
 2. Build the CDK application
 3. Deploy the stack and upload the data
 4. Deploy Amazon QuickSight

-### Downloading necessary Data
+### Downloading necessary data

 Download the [data](https://s3-eu-west-1.amazonaws.com/kaggle-display-advertising-challenge-dataset/dac.tar.gz) and extract the `zip` file to the `data` directory.

-**Important**: we don't want to upload the whole dataset, therefore we are taking a small amount of it with the following command in the `data` directory:
+**Important**: we don't want to upload the whole dataset.
+Therefore we are taking a small amount of it with the following command in the `data` directory:

 ```bash
 $> head -5000000 train.txt > bidrequests.txt